This Rare Event Could Eclipse September’s Disastrous Reputation

 But those trends will likely start to reverse course in about two weeks – because a very specific, very powerful, and very rare economic dynamic is set to emerge.

-This mighty dynamic has occurred three times before in the past 30 years.
+This set of circumstances has occurred just three times in the past 30 years.
 Every time it has, it strengthened the economy and sent stocks soaring higher – even if they were dropping beforehand.

 For example, in 1998, the economy was weakening, and stocks were falling throughout the late summer and into the fall.
 In fact, the S&P 500 dove nearly 20% that summer.